yat-labs/yat-docs/yat-docs/docs/guides/5_categories.md

 | `0x50` | `0x01` | 255 bytes   | Arbitrary UTF-8 string data                                |
 | `0x50` | `0x10` | 255 bytes   | Arbitrary UTF-8 string data (not returned in TXT requests) |

-## Categories allowing for only one record per yat
+## Categories allowing for only one record per yat unless bypassed

 Some categories have restrictions to prevent multiple records from being created for a given yat and that category.
 If an additional record is submitted for insertion the old record will be replaced.